www.deejaysystem.com

 BLINK Indicates a data source that makes the output blink (VALUE / ALLOFF)

-Currently available source data (2009.11.11).
+Available source data.
 Those that begin by DjsA_ are also available as DjsB_.

 Data (SOURCE) Value type Notes